 Where Did the Flat White Come From?

 The origins of this drink are highly debated among coffee enthusiasts.
 It certainly came from the Antipodes—but where exactly?
-Australians claim the flat white is quintessentially Aussie while New Zealanders insists it’s a Kiwi invention.
+Australians claim the beverage is quintessentially Aussie while New Zealanders insists it’s a Kiwi invention.
 And if you’re brave enough to ask the native baristas, be prepared for heated discussion; neither country is willing to step down on what seems to be a matter of national importance.

 It’s bad news for Australia, though, as New Zealand seems to win this debate.
 Australia’s espresso culture evolved quicker, leading to an earlier introduction of drinks like cappuccinos and lattes.
 Kiwis, on the other hand, loved their strong, long blacks.
 Reluctant to give them up, they started to serve a similar coffee made through an espresso machine—and the flat white was born.